United States Army Center of Military History: Fellowships and publications

-Historical services to the public
+Public relations

 CMH's art and documents collections, library, and reference services are available to private researchers.
 Official priorities permitting, its historians, curators, and archivists advise researchers on military history and stand ready to share their expertise concerning the location of sources.
 The Collections Branch of the Museum Division arranges temporary loans of paintings and drawings from the Army Art Collection to private organizations that agree to display the art publicly in accordance with Army regulations.
 The army's museums and historical holdings throughout the country and abroad are generally open to the public, and their curators are available to answer reference questions.
 As a secured facility, as of 2016 requests for an appointment at Fort Lesley J. McNair must be made at least a week in advance.